nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 ### Configure marketing text

-#### Goal
+#### Goal and overview

 The goal of this guide is to show you how to configure marketing copy in SolCon.
-You can create profiles (e.g. `Print Delivery Text` or `Digital Access Text`) and then use them in your Offer Groups.
+You can create templates (e.g. `Print Delivery Text` or `Digital Access Text`) and then use them in your Offer Groups.

+> **Best practice note**: We recommend you use attributes when configuring your marketing text templates.
+Doing so will reduce duplication and complexity in the long run!

 #### Before you start